infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_a_record.md

     * For allocating a static IP address, specify a valid IP address.
     * For allocating a dynamic IP address, configure the `cidr` field instead of `ip_addr` .
 Optionally, specify a `network_view` if you do not want to allocate it in the network view `default`.
 * `cidr`: required only for dynamic allocation, specifies the network from which to allocate an IP address when the `ip_addr` field is empty.
 The address is in CIDR format.
 For static allocation, use `ip_addr` instead of `cidr`.
 Example: `192.168.10.4/30`.
+* `filter_params`: required only if `ip_addr` and `cidr` are not set, specifies the extensible attributes of the parent network that must be used as filters to retrieve the next available IP address for creating the record object.
+Example: `jsonencode({"*Site": "Turkey"})`.

 !> To use upper case letters in `fqdn`, infoblox recommends that you use lower() function.
 Example: `lower("testEXAMPLE.zone1.com")`